Tuesday, June 30, 2026

 At a Glance

 Dock features change the daily experience more than most specs.
-Self-emptying bases store weeks of debris before you intervene.
-Some docks also wash and dry mop pads automatically.
+Self-emptying bases store weeks of debris before you intervene, which is the difference between a chore and a background process.

 The picks below represent common categories rather than ranked winners.
 Each suits a different priority, whether that is automation, mopping, or value.
 Confirm current specs on official product pages before buying.